-Below you will find answers to many frequently asked questions about Greek Life at Linfield College as well as links to more information.
+Below you will find answers to many frequently asked questions about the Greek community at Linfield College as well as links to more information.

 What is the effect of Greek membership on academics?